yashk2810/jekyll-now/_posts/2017-4-15-Applying Convolutional Neural Network on the MNIST dataset.md

 Here we’ve rescaled the image data so that each pixel lies in the interval [0, 1] instead of [0, 255].
 It is always a good idea to normalize the input so that each dimension has approximately the same scale.

 Now, we need to one-hot encode the labels i.e. Y_train and Y_test.
 In one-hot encoding an integer is converted to an array which contains only one '1' and the rest elements are '0'.
-Why do we need to one-hot encode the labels?
-We will come back to it.

 ```python
 number_of_classes = 10